sayeed1999/doctor-appointment-api-golang-hexagonal-architecture/README.md

 ## Doctor Appointment Api

+To run the project from your pc,

+- first, you have to get golang installed on your system
-To run the project from your pc, first git clone it, then run **go mod tidy** which installs all dependencies...
+- second, git clone it, then run **go mod tidy** which installs all dependencies
+- third, run **go run main.go** in terminal from root dir
+- since, i have removed config.yaml file in git repo, you have to create ./config/config.yaml file and write it matching the Config struct in ./config/config.go file

 ---